AES, Boston Scientific, Carnival, Titanium: U.S. Equity Movers

-Shares of the following companies may have unusual moves in U.S. trading.
-Stock symbols are in parentheses, and prices are as of 8:15 a.m. in New York.
+Shares of the following companies had unusual moves in U.S. trading.
+Stock symbols are in parentheses, and prices are as of 4 p.m. in New York.

 To contact the editor responsible for this story: Nick Baker at email@example.com